NSLS-II/PyXRF/README.md

 ```

 ### Windows
-Install anaconda windows version from (http://continuum.io/downloads).
+Install windows version of anaconda from (http://continuum.io/downloads).
-Then you should Anaconda Prompt installed in your computer.
+Then you should see Anaconda Prompt installed in your computer.
 Double click Anaconda Prompt, and type the following lines to finish the installation.

-Then create a conda environment(say pyxrf_test) with python3.5.
+Create a conda environment(say pyxrf_test) with python3.5.
 ```
 $ conda create -n pyxrf_test python=3.5
 ```